uadmin/uadmin-docs/api/print_functions.rst

 ------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    const ERROR = 5

 ERROR is a status to notify the user that there is a problem in an application.

-Type:

-.. code-block:: go

-    untyped int

 See `uadmin.Trail`_ for the example.